Most OLED displays are monochrome, but OLED displays using the SSD1331 driver can display up to 65K colors.

 Hardware SPI 70x Faster

-Obviously, the speed of software SPI depends on many factors including the microcontroller.
-Generally, though, software SPI is always dramatically slower than the optimized hardware SPI.
-This may not become evident when you just output a few lines of text.
-When doing animations or displaying video, the speed differences are dramatically.
+The speed of software SPI depends on several factors, including the microcontroller itself.
+However, software SPI is generally much slower than the optimized hardware SPI.
+This difference may not be noticeable when displaying just a few lines of text, but it becomes very evident during animations or video playback.

-The test above exposed that with software SPI, the average framerate was around 1-2fps.
-With hardware SPI, it was typically around 70fps and better.
+The test revealed that with software SPI, the average frame rate was around 1-2 fps.
+With hardware SPI, it was typically around 70 fps or better.
+That’s a significant improvement, especially for animations.

 Data Sheets